m-axamus/whatisthis/README.md

 Usage - import what

 what.isFlt(num)         checking if the variable is a float

 what.isInt(num)         checking if the variable is an integer

 what.isLst(list)        checking if the variable is a list

 what.isStr(string)      checking if the variable is a string

 what.isTxt(txt)         checking if a variable contains text (anything but numbers)

+what.isCmp(num)         Checking if the variable is complex

 The plan is to turn this into a python package